Which of the following organelles is responsible for producing AT... | Channels for Pearson+

 Multiple Choice

-Which of the following organelles is responsible for producing ATP in eukaryotic cells, as would be labeled in a cross section of a sheep brain?
+Which of the following organelles is responsible for producing ATP in animal cells?

 A